Locomotives of India: gauge

-- Diesel railcars and multiple units
+Diesel railcars and multiple units

-In 1958, the Commonwealth Engineering of Australia supplied an unknown number of 400 hp, 83-seat broad-gauge diesel-mechanical railcars to Indian Railways, classified as WRD-1.
+In 1958, Commonwealth Engineering of Australia supplied an unknown number of 400 hp, 83-seat broad-gauge diesel-mechanical railcars to Indian Railways, classified as WRD-1.
 Powered by a pair of 200 hp Leyland engines, it had an axle arrangement of 1A-1A1, and a top speed of 110 km/h.

 In 1993-94, diesel multiple units (DMU) were introduced into service.
 Depending on their transmission system, they are classified as DEMU (diesel-electric transmission) or DHMU (diesel-hydraulic transmission).
-With increase in electrifiction, DEMUS have been replaced by MEMUs in stages.
+With the increase in electrification, DEMUS have been replaced by MEMUs in stages.